One organisation - a million possibilities

 - Join as an entry level sworn recruit

 - Apply for a specialist or non-policing role

 Before you apply for a position, check that you meet the AFP's minimum requirements.

 Entry level sworn police and PSO recruitment

 The AFP is currently recruiting for Protective Service Officers.
 Applications open Thursday, 25 August 2016 and will close at 5pm on Thursday, 15 September 2016.

 The AFP is not currently recruiting for entry level sworn police.
 We encourage you to monitor the website regularly for any future advertised vacancies.

 - be over the age of 18

-- have completed year 12 education, or year 10 with a trade certificate or equivalent.
+- have completed year 12 education, or year 10 with a trade certificate or Year 10 with Cert IV and/or equivalent.

 We strongly encourage that in preparation of submitting an application you commence obtaining relevant documentation including: